 Some businesses could be forgiven for thinking that Instagram advertising sort of appeared from out of nowhere in the last few years.
-It seems like only yesterday that its name started to appear in the world of social media as a simple photo sharing app before being acquired by Facebook and turning into one of the bigger powerhouses in its industry.
-However it was actually way back in 2010 that the app first surfaced and 2012 is when Facebook acquired it for a cool $1 Billion.
+It seems like only yesterday that its name started to appear in the world of social media as a simple photo-sharing app before being acquired by Facebook and turning into one of the bigger powerhouses in its industry.
+However, it was actually way back in 2010 that the app first surfaced and 2012 is when Facebook acquired it for a cool $1 Billion.
 A year later Facebook did what it does best and began to monetise the platform starting with sponsored posts and for advertisers the rest is history.
+Hints at the future of social media advertising can be found in other emerging social media platforms like Tik Tok, but the mainstream platforms like Instagram give advertisers the large and diverse audiences they need to deliver for a broad range of businesses and segments regardless of niche.

 Instagram Active Users 2013-18